GlassFrog/glassfrog-api/README.md

 PATCH / PUT requests follow the jsonapi formatting standards.
 See "Updating a Document" and "Relationships" sections of the standards for more details: [http://jsonapi.org/format](http://jsonapi.org/format).

+**Transactional updates:** If one operation in a multi-operation requests fails then the whole request will fail and none of the operations will be processed.

 ### API Endpoint details